Covid Fears Up, Oil Prices Down, Good Economic/Vaccine News Eclipsed

 Michael Hiley, head of over-the-counter energy trading at LPS Futures, said,"If they were to put new restrictions on areas of New York, that would surprise the market a little bit and knock it down."

-Investors also were not swayed on Tuesday by news that Moderna's Covid vaccine is proving to work in older adults with side effects roughly on par with high-dose flu shots - important findings since immunity tends to weaken with age; also, an on-the-spot Covid test is being rolled out globally and is said to be a game changer in the fight against the virus because it will enable low and middle income countries to identify infections almost instantly and break the chain of transmission.
+A more positive note Tuesday was news that Moderna's Covid vaccine is proving to work in older adults, and an on-the-spot Covid test is being rolled out globally and is said to be a game changer in the fight against the virus because it will enable low and middle income countries to identify infections almost instantly and break the chain of transmission.